HakimC123/CPP-Projects/README.md

 # **Loan Calculator**
--Took in user inputs of the loan amount, interest of the loan, and duration of the loan.
+-Took in user inputs of the loan amount, interest of the loan, and duration of the loan

 -Utilized the information that the user inputted to calculate the total loan interest, amount, and the monthly payment of this loan